LucasDelfino92/morrowindsharp/main.md

   - NPC **hecerinde**
 - Save the plugin as **Services Restored.ESP**, overwriting the original.

-> ℹ️ This omits the restoration of Hecerinde's Secret Master tools from [**Services Restored**](https://www.nexusmods.com/morrowind/mods/47068), for consistency with the rest of the Secret Master tools unavailable in the game.
+> ℹ️ This omits the restoration of Hecerinde's Secret Master tools, as the rest of the Secret Master tools are unavailable in the game.

 [**Silt Strider Animation Restored**](https://www.nexusmods.com/morrowind/mods/44150)
 Restores an unused Silt Strider animation.
 It also comes with a previously unused sound.
 Siltstriders now have 50/50 chances to play either the original animation or the restored one.